deepkit-rest/rest/src/rest/README.md

 ## Sorting

-User-controlled sorting can be enabled by specifying the sorters:
+User-controlled sorting can be enabled by specifying the Entity Sorters:

 ```ts
 class BookResource implements RestResource<Book>, RestSortingCustomizations {